What is DoubleClick Search?

 You know the expression “Think smarter, not harder”?
 That’s what DoubleClick Search does for your marketing game.

 DoubleClick Search is a management platform to help marketers efficiently manage large search campaigns across multiple engines or channels.
 It allows you to consolidate your workflow and report on your campaign data while simultaneously improving the effectiveness of your marketing campaigns.
 Win-win-win.

-A workflow without DoubleClick Search (DS) would entail monitoring your ads and keywords on each search engine individually (In fact, DS claims their suite cuts management of campaign time thirteen percent.).
+A workflow without DoubleClick Search (DS) would entail monitoring your ads and keywords on each search engine individually (In fact, DS claims their suite cuts management of campaign time by thirteen percent.).
 Compiling your performance across every channel for analytical purposes would be painstakingly time-consuming.
 Not to mention, you wouldn’t have automated bidding power.

-So let’s break down what DoubleClick Search brings to the marketing table.
+So what is DoubleClick?
+Let’s break down what DoubleClick Search brings to the marketing table.

 What is Included in the DoubleClick Suite?